trawick/ct-httpd/src/proto1/README.md

 * included in a certificate extension
 * included in the stapled OCSP response

 In addition, the administrator can statically configure one or more SCTs for a particular server certificate.
-This is configured by using the CTStaticSCTs directive to associate a directory maintained by the administrator with a server certificate; any files in that directory with extension .sct will also be sent when the certificate is used.
+This is configured by using the CTStaticSCTs directive to associate a directory maintained by the administrator with a server certificate; any files in that directory with extension .sct will also be sent in the ServerHello when the certificate is used.

 At run-time, a tree of directories contains SCTs fetched from logs as well as a SCT list built from fetched and configured SCTs.
 The base of this directory tree is configured with the CTSCTStorage directive, and the certificate-specific directory name is the lower-case hex encoding of the SHA-256 hash of the DER form of the server leaf certificate.